 Drawings: Canterbury Cathedral

-These hidden areas of the Cathedral have an almost contemplative atmosphere which Grace has captured in this work.
-Grace is fascinated by the way light can shape the mood of a place and was inspired by the light that fills the spaces and its effects on the surrounding architecture.
-Beginning with a set of exploratory drawings, she also developed a series of paintings on glass for an exhibition in the cathedral crypt.
+I am always fascinated by the way light can shape the mood of a place and I was inspired by the light that fills the spaces and its effects on the surrounding architecture.
+Beginning with a set of exploratory drawings, I also developed a series of paintings on glass.
 Some of these panels can be seen here…

 This body of work was exhibited in simultaneous exhibitions at Canterbury Cathedral and The Beaney House of Art and Knowledge in 2017-18.